sarulse/SA-PHP/SearchPersonRecords/README.md

 Note:
 ----
-* Connection Parameters should not be exposed to the public folder (connection.php)
+* Connection Parameters should not be exposed to the public folder (connectionSample.php)
 * URL Paramerters with user credentials should not be exposed to the public folder (urlParams.php)
 * User input (phone number) is validated both on the client side (JavaScript) and Server side (PHP)